Marcoussis (Île-de-France) - Community Project

 About the project

-In Marcoussis (Île-de-France), this project unfolds within a small-scale farm led by a young third-generation farmer, currently the only active female farmer in the area, working to revive the traditional “Fraises de Marcoussis” alongside flowers and aromatic plants.
+In Marcoussis (Île-de-France), this agroforestry project unfolds within a small-scale farm led by a young third-generation farmer, currently the only active female farmer in the area.
+Her ambition is to develop a fully organic farm built around three complementary productions: organic produce, perfume, and medicinal plants (PPAM) grown in partnership with a social inclusion structure supporting people with disabilities.
+The goal: reviving the "Fraises de Marcoussis" tradition that made the village famous half a century ago.

 Objective

-The project aims to plant approximately 1,500 trees and shrubs, including hedgerows, fruit trees, and aromatic plants, while actively engaging the local community through three planting events and a workshop for local farmers on agroecological practices.
+We estimate that the totality of the project could allow us to plant more than 3,000 trees and shrubs, including hedgerows, fruit trees, and aromatic plants, while actively engaging the local community through tree planting events and a workshop for local farmers on agroecological practices.
+This nature regeneration project will enhance biodiversity, improve soil health, and support pollinators, all of which are essential for this innovative agro-ecological project.

 Impact